-- 4. In the event of a confirmed positive case, the Site COVID Response Coordinator will notify the school community as recommended in the chart below and employees as required by AB 685 using district provided communication templates. - a) District Communication Template for Positive Cases - b) District AB 685 Template Employee Notification of Positive COVID Case in the Workplace
+- 4. In the event of a confirmed positive case, the Site COVID Response Coordinator will notify the school community as recommended in the chart below and employees as required by AB 685 using district provided communication templates. - a) District Communication Template for Positive Cases

-Staff will receive an email or will be hand delivered a hard copy if they don't have access to email.
+Staff will receive an email or will be hand delivered a hard copy if they do not have access to email.
 Parents will receive an email or hardy copy in the mail.
 As you inform students or employees of their possible exposure to COVID-19 maintain confidentiality as required by the Family Educational Rights and Privacy Act (FERPA), Americans with Disabilities Act (ADA), and HIPAA.

-What measures should be taken when a student, teacher or staff member has symptoms, is in contact with someone infected, or is diagnosed with COVID-19?
+What measures should be taken when a student, teacher or staff member has symptoms, is in contact with someone infected, or is diagnosed with COVID-

+19?
 Source: January 14, 2021 CDPH Consolidated Guidance